BonsaiAI/bonsaiai.github.io/source/includes/examples/_overview.html.md

 ### Custom Simulator Examples
 * **Basic Python/C++ Simulation**: A project called *Find the Center* which walks you through how to create a simple Inkling file that connects to a basic Python or C++ simulator.
 * **SimPy Elevator Simulation**: A basic example of how to use SimPy to simulate a scenario.
 This one is an elevator dropping people off on 3 floors.
+* **Tic-tac-toe**: A simple implementation of pixel manipulation through the Luminance schema type for a tic-tac-toe board.
+Also showcases the use of an algorithm schema.

 ### OpenAI Gym Examples
 * **Cartpole**: A simple control problem where a cart must make a simple move to keep a pole balanced on top.